St. Mary's Island School

 St. Mary's Island Primary School has recently taken part in Medway's Mini Youth Games held at Medway Park and took the winning trophy in the basketball tournament.
 Congratulations to the winning team and all those that participated.
 Week commencing the 6th February 2017 the school received a visit from GB Athlete, Theo Spalding, which inspired the children to achieve even greater things in sport.

 In the table tennis category the school finished in 8th position and qualified for the Night of Champions event.

 In March 2017 the netball team finished 3rd out of 47 schools.
 The team won all 8 of their games, with the final placing coming down to point difference.
 The team were only one point off second place.
 Congratulations to all those who took part.

-For further details and to view team photos visit the School's website.
+For further details on the Mini Youth Games and to view team photos click here.